VR-25/acc/README.md

 That's because some devices have kernel bugs and/or bad charging driver implementations.
 That said, accd is always stopped _gracefully_ to ensure the restoration takes place.
 One who knows what they're doing, can force-stop accd by running `pkill -9 -f accd`.

+### Kernel Panic and Spontaneous Reboots

+Control files that trigger these are automatically backlisted (commented out in `/data/adb/acc-data/logs/write.log`).

 ### Restore Default Config